cloverfield-tools/cloverfield/README.md

 The tech selections don't matter **at all** as long as developers love to use our tools.
 In fact, it might turn out that we use yo generators under the hood (if that makes sense) and `cf` *simply selects generators for you that don't suck.*

-## Didn't the monster in the movie die?

-Think of this like an ice sculpture.
-It will have its season, and then something better will come along.
-That's ok.

 ## Wasn't Cloverfield a gigantic monster?

 Yeah, we're going to avoid giving you a whole bunch of crap you may never need, and instead concentrate on just the basics that **almost every JavaScript app will need.** It'll be modular.
 You'll be able to pick and chose which selections you want to scaffold out, but there will be a lot of options available.
 In the real world, production apps are big.
 Get over it.
 This isn't an app, anyway, it's a way for you to quickly get started on any JavaScript project.